brendanmurty/site/README.md

 This repository contains the website for the [Murty family](https://murty.au/), which has been built with [Deno](https://deno.land/), [Lume](https://lumeland.github.io/), and the free icon pack from [Font Awesome](https://fontawesome.com/).

-Development, tests, build and deployment processes are handled locally and the resulting static site is hosted by [GitHub Pages](https://pages.github.com/) from the `docs` directory.
+Development, tests, build and deployment processes are handled locally and the resulting static site is hosted by [GitHub Pages](https://pages.github.com/) from the `public` directory.

 ### Preview of the home page